remotelyroot/remotelyroot.github.io/_posts/2025-01-05-so-you-want-to-start-a-cybersecurity-career.md

 Cybersecurity Roles

 ## Security Operations Analyst
 This is probably one of the most common roles you’ll hear about in the security industry.
 You’ll be responsible for monitoring, detecting, analyzing, and responding to security threats and incidents within an organization's environment.
 They play a crucial role in safeguarding the organization’s data, systems, and networks by identifying vulnerabilities and mitigating risks.
 As mentioned previously in my ‘About Me’, you’ll respond to SIEM, EDR, and Firewall/IDS/IPS alerts and triage these incidents.
 You’ll need technical skills such as understanding how a SIEM and EDR function, how to analyze logs and correlate the events with one another, you’ll also need to know how TCP/IP works, how Domain Name Systems (DNS) works, and the Internet Protocol (IP) and much more.
 Soft skills are very important as well; it is crucial that you have communication skills, verbal and written.
 Although we are IT professionals, sometimes we are socially awkward, and that’s okay.
 I’d like to say written skills over verbal, you’ll be conducting write-ups of your investigations and you’ll need to elaborate why you looked at xyz log for xyz reason and how it can or cannot be malicious in nature.
 This is so other analysts can reference your investigation if a similar alert or incident occurs in the environment.
-An amazing book that some of our analysts reference is the ‘Effective Threat Investigation for SOC Analysts: The ultimate guide to examining various threats and attacker techniques using security logs’ by Mostafa Yahia.
+An amazing book that some of our analysts reference is the ['Effective Threat Investigation for SOC Analysts: The ultimate guide to examining various threats and attacker techniques using security logs’ by Mostafa Yahia](https://amzn.to/40fjnJA).

 ### Core Responsibilities (to list a few…)